shekohex/wallet/README.md

 ### Usage

-Just run `shekozwallet`, that's it, the wallet will look for `shekozwallet.json` config file and will load it.
+Just run `shekozwallet`, that's it, the wallet will look for `shekozwallet.json` config file and will load it if the config file not found, the wallet will create a default one, you can customize it for your needs.

 The wallet is interactive, it will first load and verify the config file, then follow the steps:

 1. Sync your Account, from your QR Hardware wallet.